jcrossbdn/fpp-after-hours/README.md

 ### Known limitations / Gotchas
   - You must add at least a 1 second pause entry in the playlist after the fpp-after-hours-stop.php script is called (failure to do this could cause your show to halt especially if using a USB sound card).
+  - If you installed the plugin before November 27th 2024 the plugin update button from the plugin manager will not work.
+The issue has been corrected now but you must uninstall the plugin and reinstall it to properly bring in the new version.

 ### Getting Started
 1. Get sound working through fpp (ensure proper sound card is selected, go to Status/Control and then Status Page and click volume + and then volume - once (this ensures the volume is set to match fpp as there are sometimes inconsistencies)